FahadAlothman-fsd/django_course/steps/module_3.md

   Applying sessions.0001_initial...
 OK
 ```

-7) Static - We can use a command called 'collectstatic' to consolidate our projects static files into a new directory.
+7. Static - We can use a command called 'collectstatic' to consolidate our projects static files into a new directory.
 We have called this 'staticfiles' (see step 2). run the following command to collect static files.

 ```
 python manage.py collectstatic
 ```

 You should see this log.

 ```
 140 static files copied to 'C:\Users\Bobby\Development\django_course\staticfiles'.
 ```

 You should now have Django debug toolbar available in your browser!

->Note: Open an incognito browser when testing your project (Ctrl + Shift + N)
+> Note: Open an incognito browser when testing your project (Ctrl + Shift + N)

-* Our django course project is accessible at [http://localhost:8000](http://localhost:8000)
+- Our django course project is accessible at [http://localhost:8000](http://localhost:8000)

 You should see a new debug tool bar on the right of the browser!
 Spend some time going through each tab.

-***
+---

-***
+---

 ## Root directory

->Note: If all went well, your root directory should now look like this
+> Note: If all went well, your root directory should now look like this

 ```
 django_course\  <--This is the root directory
     core\